rmp135/sql-ts/docs/README.md

   .toTypescript()
 ```

-To output the database as an object for processing before converting to TypeScript use `toObject`.
+To output the database as an object for processing before converting to TypeScript use `toObject` and continue with `fromObject`.

 ```js
 const asObject = await Client